alex-286/lotus-iii-speedfix/README.md

 BUILDING
 --------
-The project contains a makefile for [Open Watcom](http://open-watcom.github.io/).
+The project contains a makefiles for [Open Watcom](http://open-watcom.github.io/) and GNU make.
-Run "make" to build the Windows executable or "make PLATFORM=DOS" to build the DOS executable.
+Run GNU "make" or Open Watcom "wmake" to build the Windows executable or "make PLATFORM=DOS" / "wmake PLATFORM=DOS" to build the DOS executable.

 USAGE
 -----